Vivekchoudhary2/RISC-V-SoC-Tapeout-Program---VSD/OpenLANE installation/readme.md

 ![PDK VERSIONS](Images/pdk_versions.png)
 ```
 The PDK was tested on version: 0fe599b2afb6708d281543108caf8310912f54af.
 Therefore, in the 'makefile' within OpenLANE directory certain changes needs to be made.
-This are as follows-
+This is as follows-
 ```
 ![PDK VERSION UPDATE](Images/pdk_version_update.png)